Michael Kidd (physician): Honours

 Kidd is an elected Fellow of the Australian Academy of Health and Medical Sciences and the Australasian College of Health Informatics.

 He has been awarded honorary fellowships of: the Royal College of General Practitioners (UK), the Royal New Zealand College of General Practitioners, the Hong Kong College of Family Physicians, the Academy of Family Physicians of Malaysia, the College of General Practitioners of Sri Lanka, the Bangladesh Academy of Family Physicians, and the Australasian College of Nutritional and Environmental Medicine.

 He has been awarded honorary membership of the World Psychiatric Association, the Romanian National Society of Family Medicine, the Slovak Society of General Practice Medicine, and the Armenian Psychiatric Association, and honorary life membership of the Health Informatics Society of Australia and the General Practitioners' Association of Nepal.

 In 2007, he received the Australian Medical Association Award for Excellence in Health Care in recognition of his contribution to primary care, medical education and the health care of disadvantaged people in Australia.

 In 2014, he was awarded the Rose Hunt Medal, the highest award of the Royal Australian College of General Practitioners for services to Australian general practice.

 In the 2009 Queen's Birthday Honours List, he was made a Member of the Order of Australia (AM) for service to medicine and education in of general practice and primary health care, and via a range of professional organisations.
+He was promoted to Officer of the Order of Australia (AO) in the 2023 King's Birthday Honours.